Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Background and related Work

 The estimation of mass and power budgets of all the necessary subsystems is essential before considering ISRU as a viable alternative to transporting all material resources from Earth \citep{GuerreroGonzalez.2023}. \rev{Therefore, the estimation has been conducted extensively through (mainly) computer modeling with different fidelity levels.}

-\rev{As an example of relatively low-fidelity modeling, }Chen et al.~\cite{Chen.2020} developed a database of subsystem-level specific masses and powers \rev{based on literature, such as Ref.~\cite{Santiago-Maldonado.2007},} and integrated it into an Earth-Moon-Mars space resources logistics network.
+\rev{As an example of relatively low-fidelity modeling, }Chen et al.~\cite{Chen.2020} developed a database of subsystem-level specific masses and powers \rev{based on literature, such as \revaa{Santiago-Maldonado and Linne}~\cite{Santiago-Maldonado.2007},} and integrated it into an Earth-Moon-Mars space resources logistics network.
 This approach analyzed the effect of ISRU deployment location (i.e., the Moon or a near-Earth object) regarding system mass and monetary mission cost.

 \rev{While these models can capture the trend in mass and power for different architectures, they often overlook the detailed ConOps, potentially missing some key subsystems and components to be considered.
-Recently, more detailed models considering ConOps carefully have been developed.} Linne et al.~\cite{Linne.2021} modeled in detail the extraction of oxygen via carbothermal reduction of dry regolith to identify the feasibility of deploying such a plant considering the capacity of a lunar lander.
+Recently, more detailed models considering ConOps carefully have been developed.} Linne et al.~\cite{Linne.2021} modeled in detail the extraction of oxygen via \revaa{CR} of dry regolith to identify the feasibility of deploying such a plant considering the capacity of a lunar lander.
 Guerrero-Gonzalez and Zabel~\cite{GuerreroGonzalez.2023} also accounted for metal processing by comparing three different ISRU techniques, hydrogen reduction, molten regolith electrolysis, and molten salt electrolysis, and estimating the mass and required power of each subsystem.
-Kiewiet et al.~\cite{Kiewiet.2022} modeled water extraction from icy regolith via three different heating methods and conducted a trade-off study.
+Kiewiet et al.~\cite{Kiewiet.2022} modeled \revaa{WE} from icy regolith via three different heating methods and conducted a trade-off study.
 Kleinhenz and Paz~\cite{Kleinhenz.2020} compared the system mass and power of two different architectures: the extraction of both H\textsubscript{2} and O\textsubscript{2} from water ice in the lunar southern polar region and solely O\textsubscript{2} based on the work developed by Linne et al.~\cite{Linne.2021}.